liquinlab/elm-smile/docs/configuration.md

 considered "secret" and we don't want them easily searched in GitHub when/if your project repository becomes publically shared.

+Note that if you change the value of any configuration options, you must stop your development  server and start it again (running `npm run dev`) to see changes update.
+Unlike code changes, Vite cannot update reload these while the server is running.

 Let's consider the files one by one.

 #### Experiment Options (`.env`)